-Although your health and your medical history is entirely confidential and you normally are in no way obligated to divulge any such private information to me, if you are aware that you have an allergy to a specific compound being used in an experiment, for your own safety you should inform me prior to that experiment so that alternate arrangements can be made.
+Although your health and your medical history is entirely confidential and you are in no way obligated to divulge any such private information to me, if you are aware that you have an allergy to a specific compound being used in an experiment, for your own safety you should inform me prior to that experiment so that alternate arrangements can be made.
 Also, if you are a woman and you are pregnant or feel that you may be, I strongly recommend that you consult with your doctor about being in this course.
 Many doctors recommend that pregnant women avoid this course due to some of the organic compounds used in lab.
-A list of chemicals used during the quarter is available upon request.
+A list of chemicals used during the quarter is available upon request so that your doctor can best advise you.